GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 ### Gradle

-Gradle automatically selects the highest version of any given dependency in the dependency tree.
+Gradle selects the highest version of any given dependency in the dependency tree.

 #### Import BOMs to ensure your dependencies are consistent